 Check the printer is set to the same orientation (portrait or landscape) as specified in the page setup for your document.
 Usually the orientation does not matter, but it does for brochures.
 Click OK to return to the Print dialog.

 Select the Page layout tab in the Print dialog.

 Select the Brochure option.

-In the Page sides section, select Back sides / left pages option from the Include drop-down list.
+In the Page sides section, select the Back sides / left pages option from the Include drop-down list.
+Click OK.